OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

         LOCAL paste fib.10.out fib.20.out > fib.out

 In the above description, there are three Make rules.
 Rules 1 and 2  execute `fibonnaci.bash` with input arguments 10 and 20, respectively.
 These two rules produce the output files fib.10.out and fib.20.out.
 Rules 1 and 2 are independent, so they would run concurrently.
-The job defined in Rule 3 waits for the completion of the other two jobs.
+Rule 3 waits for completion of Rules 1&2.

 ## Executing Makeflow script as a local condor job.

-Now we want to run the Makeflow script.
+We may execute Makeflow either as an interactive process or a detached process.
 It is a good practice to run the master process in the detached mode rather than in an interactive mode.
 There are several ways to detach the master process from the terminal, such as `SCREEN`, `tmux`, and condor job as `local universe`.

-Here we run the master process as a local job in condor universe with the script `submit_makeflow_to_local_condor.sh`.
+Here we run the master process as a local job in condor universe with the shell
+script `submit_makeflow_to_local_condor.sh`.

      $ submit_makeflow_to_local_condor.sh fibonacci.makeflow